 Kids love the pizza and arcade games at the Last Chair Bar and Grill, two miles south of Mount Snow, while the grown-ups go for the raw bar, craft brews, and ribs.

 Love to stay at a B&B?
 Just a mile from the airport, the newly renovated Inn at Sawmill Farm offers cozy rooms, many with wood-burning fireplaces.
-The Snow Goose Inn is tucked back into three acres of woods, with its own bubbling brook.
-The Deerhill Inn offers magnificent views of the valley, Mount Snow, and Haystack Mountain, plus afternoon tea or wine, as well as the sumptuous breakfast.
+Deep within the woods, the Snow Goose Inn offers privacy and a chance to walk along a small, private stream.
+For those who prefer being up above the terrain with a great view, Deerhill Inn provides all that plus afternoon tea or wine, as well as the sumptuous breakfast.
 The romantic dining room’s seasonal menu features local produce and carefully sourced, hormone-free meat and fish.
 Its wine cellar has earned the coveted Wine Spectator Award of Excellence 12 years running.
 With your airplane, it’s easy to visit Mount Snow; make this the year you discover the true Vermont.

 Share your favorite destination in the AOPA Hangar: Places to fly, things to do, where to eat!